llv22/jax-macOS-cuda/README.md

 ```bash
 FilteredStackTrace: ValueError: compiling computation that requires 25000000 logical devices, but only 2 XLA devices are available (num_replicas=25000000, num_partitions=1)
 ```
+The root cause is the mismatch between data dimension with available devices.
+For more complete jupyter notebook examples, please refer to examples/jax_startup.ipynb

 See the [SPMD
 Cookbook](https://colab.sandbox.google.com/github/google/jax/blob/master/cloud_tpu_colabs/Pmap_Cookbook.ipynb)